ripienaar/free-for-dev/README.md

   * [report-uri.io](https://report-uri.io/) — CSP and HPKP violation reporting
   * [ringcaptcha.com](https://ringcaptcha.com/) — Tools to use phone number as id, available for free
   * [sawolabs.com](https://sawolabs.com/) - Simplify login and improve user experience by integrating passwordless authentication in your app.
 5000 free authentications per month.
-  * [seclookup.com](https://account.seclookup.com/) - Seclookup APIs can enrich domain threat indicators in SIEM, provide comprehensive information on domain names, improve threat detection & response.
-50K lookups free
+  * [seclookup.com](https://seclookup.com/) - Seclookup APIs can enrich domain threat indicators in SIEM, provide comprehensive information on domain names, improve threat detection & response.
+Get 50K lookups free [here](https://account.seclookup.com/).
   * [snyk.io](https://snyk.io) — Can find and fix known security vulnerabilities in your open source dependencies.
 Unlimited tests and remediation for open source projects.
 Limited to 200 tests/month for your private projects.
   * [ssllabs.com](https://www.ssllabs.com/ssltest/) — Very deep analysis of the configuration of any SSL web server
   * [StackHawk](https://www.stackhawk.com/) Automate application scanning throughout your pipeline to find and fix security bugs before they hit production.
 Unlimited scans and environments for a single app.